What We Do

 We began in 2008 with a 40 by 80-foot plot of lousy soil, tilled/amended it, learned as we went forward, and ended up providing about 1,000 Lbs. of produce to two hunger programs.
 We improved our operations in 2009 by more thorough planning, further amending our soil, recruiting more volunteers, adding an irrigation system and protective fencing.
 The result was that we tripled our impact—we provided 3,060 Lbs. of produce to six hunger programs.

 We had to relocate in 2010 because the land our original garden was on was sold.
 Although that was demanding, it allowed us to almost double our production space.
 We also improved our irrigation system, refined our crop sequencing/selection, involved more volunteers, and all that paid off—Our production increased by 278% over the previous year.

 We further expanded during the 2013 and 2014 seasons, both in terms of adding growing space and broadening our ministries.
 We added additional beds, and our immigrant and composting ministries.

 We have been one of Central Ohio’s Hub Gardens since 2012.

 Where We Are

-We have 12,500 square feet of growing space, distributed between 53 raised beds.
-We are blessed with a storage shed built as an Eagle Scout project, and 48 cubic yards of compost bins built by a very diligent Girl Scout.
-Our water comes from the Mill Run retention pond and irrigation system for most of the season and from UALC’s Mill Run Building at the very beginning and end of each growing season.
+We have 12,500 square feet of growing space, distributed between 53 beds.
+We are blessed with a storage shed built as an Eagle Scout project, and 48 cubic yards of compost bins built by another diligent Eagle Scout.
+Our water comes from the Mill Run retention pond/irrigation system for most of the season and from UALC’s Mill Run Building at the very beginning and end of each growing season.

 Who Supports Us

-The best way to reach is is through one of our Garden Stewards:
+The best way to reach is through one of our Garden Stewards: